kddprojectgroup1/kdd-project-group_1/README.md

 ## 2.EDA and Data Preparation:

 * Imputation techniques performed to handle missing values.
-* A new "ratings" column is included for the hosts based on the neighbourhood group, price and days of availability of the airbnb.
+* A new "ratings" column is added based on the neighbourhood group, price and days of availability of the airbnb.
 * Based on the statistical information of the dataset the Outliers are removed.
 * Feature Scaling on some of the attributes are performed.
 * Dropped some of the features which are not required for further phases.
-* Next in Data Exploration, we get useful insights by visualizing different types of graphs plotted.
+* Next in Data Exploration, we get useful insights by visualizing different types of graphs plotted (Insights are added as markdown in code).

 ## 3.Machine Learning: